browserengineering/book/book/security.md

     <i> by crashoverride</i></p>

-Every user's browser would then download and run the `evil.js` script, which might read `document.cookie` and send[^how-send][^cross-domain-xhr] it to the attacker.
+Every user's browser would then download and run the `evil.js` script, which might read `document.cookie` and send[^cross-domain][^how-send] it to the attacker.
 The attacker could then impersonate other users, posting as them or misusing any other capabilities those users had in our service.

-[^how-send]: In a real browser, `evil.js` might use cross-domain
-     `XMLHttpRequest`s to secretly send that cookie
+[^cross-domain]: See the exercise on `Access-Control-Allow-Origin` for
+    more details on how web servers can *opt in* to allowing cross-origin requests.
+To steal cookies, it's the attacker's server that would to opt in to receiving stolen cookies.
+Or, in a real browser, `evil.js` add images or scripts to the page to trigger additional requests.

-     to the attacker's server, or even add hidden images or scripts to the page, thereby triggering requests.
-In our limited browser these won't work, but the evil script can, for example, replace the whole page with a link that goes to their site and includes the token value in the URL.
+[^how-send]: In our limited browser the attack has to be a little
+     clunkier, but the evil script still can, for example, replace the whole page with a link that goes to their site and includes the token value in the URL.
 You've seen "please click to continue" screens and have clicked the button unthinkingly; your users will too.

-[^cross-domain-xhr]: See the exercise on `Access-Control-Allow-Origin`
-    for more details on how web servers can *opt in* to allowing cross-origin requests.

 The core problem here is that user comments are supposed to be data, but the browser is interpreting them as code.
 This kind of exploit is